sukhrajbhogal/projectmgmt/README.md

-# projectmgmt
+# Projectmgmt
-A project management app
+A project management app built with GraphQL, Express, MongoDB, React, and Apollo.